Open Source Hand Gesture Controls for Maps in the Browser

 2. Gesture classification A fist or pinch with your left hand means pan.
 Same gesture with your right hand means zoom.
 Both hands tilting means rotate.
 Hands together in a prayer pose means reset.
 A state machine with dwell timers and grace periods makes sure brief tracking hiccups don't trigger accidental actions.

-3. OpenLayers integration translates the hand movement into actual map interactions, with dead-zone filtering and smooth transitions so it doesn't feel jittery.
+3. Map library integration translates the hand movement into actual map interactions, with dead-zone filtering and smooth transitions so it doesn't feel jittery.

 There's a configurable dwell timer to prevent accidental triggers and a grace period that smooths out those moments when tracking briefly drops.
 It feels surprisingly natural once you try it.